Emergency ascent: Controlled emergency swimming ascent (CESA)

 Advantages of this method, when applicable, are that no outside assistance or special equipment is required.
 Disadvantages are that it requires the diver to reach the surface in a limited time, which does not allow for staged decompression, possible delays due to entanglement or snags, or long distances to reach the surface.
 It also requires the diver to produce propulsive effort, which reduces potential endurance on the single breath or limited gas available.

 Use of the continuous exhalation procedure from moderately (neutrally or relaxed) inflated lungs combines the advantages of lower risk of lung injury compared to either full or empty lungs with improved endurance due to more available oxygen.
 Keeping the DV in the mouth and attempting to breathe normally or slowly from it may provide additional breaths as the ambient pressure reduces, and helps ensure that the airways remain open.
+A large cylinder may provide several additional breaths during ascent if the regulator is functioning correctly.
+On a 30 m ascent, a 12 litre cylinder will provide 36 litres of additional free air, distributed at ambient pressure in proportion to the change in ambient pressure.

 If the diver is neutrally buoyant at the time that the ascent is initiated, the amount of energy required to reach the surface will be minimised, and frequent controlled venting of the buoyancy compensator can keep the ascent rate under fine control.

 While in a practical sense there is little difference between a CESA and a "free ascent" (aka Emergency Swimming Ascent or ESA), the technical difference between the two is that in a CESA the regulator second stage is retained in the mouth and the diver exhales through it (in case gas becomes available due to the drop in ambient pressure) while in free ascent, the regulator is not retained or there is no regulator available, and the diver exhales directly into the water.